oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 **Sally Beauty**
 _2022 - present | Denton, Texas_

+- Built and implemented a React Native kiosk app for use in new stores.

 - Led adoption of a cross-departmental design system in partnership with Product and UX.

 - Refactored legacy codebases for 9 websites and 2 AWS-powered apps, boosting accessibility and SEO, and driving a 7% YoY increase in Ecommerce revenue.

 - Mentored a team of 10 developers in Salesforce architecture.

-Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.
+- Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.

 - Established collaborative workflows with Salesforce platform engineers to support front-end needs.